dcunited001/dcunited001.github.io/_posts/2018-01-31-semioteleological-revolution-a-sociophysical-phase-change.md

 ### [Semioteleological: What Does That Word Even Mean?](#semioteleological-what-does-that-word-even-mean)

+- semio+

+- what is teleology? how does it combine with semiotics?

 I invented it.
 I checked.
 I have screenshots from Google proving that no other person EVER thought to use that word because no one has thought of metatypological aspects of sociology so